 Still as I lay prone with mind wandering to memories of my previous three summers in Kenai Fjords National Park, I look most fondly upon those past outings that included at least a little bit of misguided adventure.
 Tomorrow’s ridgeline looms overhead, and it already has an air of foreboding.
 This time, though, I travel alone as my usual partner in deviance is down the bay enjoying the comforts of a public use cabin with his visiting parents.
 Tomorrow it is just the mountains and me – building upon a lifelong relationship of breathtaking views, new experiences, countless lessons learned, and the accompanying soul search of meditative time spent in the wilderness.

-My eyelids start to get heavy, and I sneak a few final glimpses of the glaciated peaks of Aialik looming around my tent to the north, east, and west – radiating memory after memory in this magical place.
+My eyelids start to get heavy.
+I sneak a few final glimpses of the glaciated peaks lining Aialik Bay to the north, east, and west – recalling memory after memory in this magical place.
 The fading alpenglow eventually convinces me to close my eyes, as pink mountainsides accompany late nights in mid-summer Alaska – where dusk and dawn are but brief visitors.
-I contort my body between uneven cobblestones and aim to rest easy on my ocean-side bed as a flooding tide creeps up the beach.
+I contort my body between uneven cobblestones and aim to rest easy on my oceanside bed as a flooding tide creeps up the beach.
 I anxiously close my eyes and mentally prepare for tomorrow’s climb knowing that after the stunning beauty of alpenglow dissipates some semblance of darkness will follow – whatever that proves to mean on this evening in The Land of the Midnight Sun.